DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 |

 ..
 Attention::
-    Each time the operator generates a new yml file, the operator should change the file name to avoid overwriting the previous one.
+    Each time you generate a new yml file, you should change the file name to avoid overwriting the previous one.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image2/Picture17.png